google/libphonenumber/FALSEHOODS.md

     country calling code for Serbia (+381), Slovenia (+386), or Monaco (+377), depending on where and when one obtained the number.

-    **Tip:** Use the phone widget to encourage users to enter their phone number in an international format such that we can understand it.
+    **Tip:** Use a phone widget to encourage users to enter their phone number in an international format such that it can be unambiguously understood.

 1.  **A phone number is dialable from anywhere**